- Current Students

 Your parchments will be sent to you via mail following the Convocation proceedings, to the address we have on file for you.
 Make sure this is correct!

-Q: I will graduate and receive my parchments in November 2016 and I wish to attend a Convocation ceremony.
+Q: I graduated and received my parchments in November 2017 and I wish to attend a Convocation ceremony.

 Q: Do infants that will be attending the Convocation ceremony (but will be seated on an adult's lap) require an additional ticket?